tanngoc93/swarm-stackhouse/README.md

    IMAGE_TAG=v1 ./deploy_<STACK_NAME>_<timestamp>.sh
    ```

+## Sample stack file

+An example Docker Swarm stack configuration is provided in `swarm-stack-sample/sample-stack.yml`.
+Use it as a starting point and replace placeholder values like `exampleorg/myapp:latest`
+and `example.com` with settings for your environment.

 ## Logs and debugging

 * Logs are written to `log/deploy_<STACK_NAME>_uniq.log` in the repository root.
 Tail them with: